I (Cyrillic): Accented forms and derived letters

 The vowel that is represented by и can, as is the case for almost any other Slavonic vowel, be stressed or unstressed.
 The stressed variant is sometimes (in special texts like dictionaries or to prevent ambiguity) graphically marked by the acute, grave, the double grave, or the circumflex accent.

-Special Serbian texts also use и with a macron to represent long unstressed variant of the sound.
+Special Serbian texts also use и with a macron to represent the long unstressed variant of the sound.
 Serbian и with a circumflex can be unstressed as well, which then represents the plural form of the genitive case to distinguish from other similar forms.

 Modern Church Slavonic orthography uses the smooth breathing sign (Greek and Church Slavonic: psili, Latin: spiritus lenis) above the initial vowels (for tradition alone since there is no difference in pronunciation).
 It can be combined with acute or grave accents if necessary.

 None of those combinations is considered to be a separate letter of respective alphabet, but one of them (Ѝ) has an individual code position in Unicode.

 И with a breve forms the letter й for the consonant //j// or a similar semivowel, like the y in English "yes."
 The form has been used regularly in Church Slavonic since the 16th century, but it officially became a separate letter of alphabet only much later (in Russian in 1918).
 The original name of й was I s kratkoy ('I with the short [line]'), later I kratkoye ('short I') in Russian.
 It is known similarly as I kratko in Bulgarian but as Yot in Ukrainian.

 Cyrillic alphabets of non-Slavic languages have additional и-based letters like И̃ or Ҋ.